Lordjiggyx/SQA/CodeReviews/CodeReviewBestPractices.md

  #### Style
 * Is the code consistent with the style guide?
- This is important for maintaining consistency and helps with readibility across the project.
+ This is important for maintaining consistency and helps with readability across the project.

  #### Complexity
 * Is the code more complex than it need to be?